linode/docs/docs/guides/networking/ssh/connect-to-server-over-ssh-using-putty/index.md

 ## Before You Begin

 1. Ensure you have a Linux server with an SSH server (like OpenSSH) installed.
 Most Linux distributions have an SSH server preinstalled.
-If you wish to deploy a new server, follow the [Getting Started](/docs/getting-started/) guide to create a Linode.
+If you wish to deploy a new server, follow the [Creating a Compute Instance](/docs/guides/creating-a-compute-instance/) guide to create a Linode.

 1. Install [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) on your local Windows or Linux system.